wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-enable/includes/roll-out.md

 ## Getting started

 Preparation is key to any successful deployment.
-To get started with Microsoft 365 Defender, you’ll  first need to verify that you have the right licenses and permissions to access the portal.
+To get started with Microsoft 365 Defender, you'll  first need to verify that you have the right licenses and permissions to access the portal.

 Next, you'll need to deploy the supported services that come with Microsoft 365 Defender, for example, Microsoft Defender for Endpoint, Microsoft Defender for Office 365, or Microsoft Defender for Identity.
 These services increase your visibility of threat signals from assets across your network.